 Diary of an 8-Bit Warrior by Cube Kid, illustrated by Saboten

-Runt is a 12-year old with real problems.
+Runt is a 12-year -ld with real problems.
 He doesn’t want to be a typical villager with the typical boring life.
 He wants to be a warrior like Steve.
 So he’s excited when his school finally agrees that the villagers might need warriors to fight back against the nightly attacks.
 When Steve loses everything and moves in with Runt’s family, Runt hopes that Steve will help with warrior training.
 But it’s a guy named Mike whose in the village jail that helps because Steve is too depressed.
 Runt’s a relatable, mostly serious, character who just wants a different life — like most kids his age and is competing for a dream opportunity.

 Space Case and Spaced Out by Stuart Gibbs

-review written by my daughter, 11-year old JJ
+review written by my daughter, 11-year-old JJ

 This series was AMAZING!
 It was a murder mystery on the moon.
 I can never turn down a good, realistic sci-fi PLUS murder mystery.
 It has it all!
 It was placed in 2040 and their second-in-command had died.
 He had walked out the airlock (to the moon’s surface) with his space suit on wrong– he died in seconds.
 Everyone thought he had gone crazy, but Dashiel suspected differently.
 Murder.
 The first book is almost mirrored in the second –the base commander this time disappears.
 With just enough breaking the rules, they can figure out where she is and who did it.